-These can be described as population changes between one year and the next year due to various components.
-The two categories of population change are natural change (the difference between births and deaths) and net migration, covering movements of people between England and the various countries of the world (international migration), between England and the other countries of the UK (cross-border migration) and between local areas within England (internal migration).
+These can be described as population changes between one year and the next year owing to various components.
+The two categories of population change are natural change (the difference between births and deaths) and net migration, covering movements of people between England and the various countries of the world (international migration), between England and the constituent countries of the UK (cross-border migration) and between local areas within England (internal migration).
 By projecting estimates of these various individual components of the population, their effects can be added together to provide a projection of the population at selected points into the future.

 This is 30 June of any given year, where the period from one mid-year to the next is from the first day of July year x until 30 June of year x+1.

 The 2018-based subnational population projections provide information at region, county, local authority, CCG and NHS region levels, using the geographic boundaries, names and codes existing as at mid-2018.
 All three migration variant projections use the same geographies and boundaries as the 2018-based subnational principal population projection.
 Additional files reflect the changes made to local authority geographies in 2019.

 This report provides a range of information that describes the quality of the data and identifies the issues that should be noted when using the output.